Single Model Uncertainty Estimation via Stochastic Data Centering: Experiments

 We validate our approach in this section using a variety of applications and benchmarks -- (a) first, we consider the utility of epistemic uncertainties in object recognition problems where they have been successfully used for outlier rejection and calibrating models under distribution shifts.
 We show that \name can be very effective even with large-scale datasets like ImageNet \cite{russakovsky2015imagenet}; (b) next, we consider the challenging problem of sequential design optimization of black-box functions, where the goal is to maximize a scalar function of interest with the fewest number of sample evaluations.
 Using a Bayesian optimization setup, we show that the uncertainties obtained using \name outperform many competitive methods across an extensive suite of black-box functions.

 \paragraph{a.
 Outlier rejection.} A popular application for epistemic uncertainties is in rejecting outliers since, by definition, they are in regions outside of the training distribution.
 As such, we expect the model to produce highly uncertain predictions for these images, which should help us design an effective OOD detector.
 To evaluate this hypothesis, we train a modified ResNet-50 \cite{he2016deep} model on ImageNet that accepts $6$ input channels (anchor, $\Delta$) as outlined earlier.
 We train the model using standard hyperparameter settings except, training it longer for 120 epochs -- our top-1 accuracy ($76.1$) matches that of a standard ResNet-50.
 Specifically for images, we found that corrupting the anchors with common transforms like random crops, Gaussian blurs, and color jitter improves performance.
-That is, instead of $[c, x-c]$, we use $[\mathcal{T}(c), x-c]$ where $\mathcal{T}$ is a transform like Gaussian blur.
-We describe this process in more detail in the supplement.
+That is, instead of $[c, x-c]$, we use $[\mathcal{T}(c), x-c]$ where $\mathcal{T}$ is a simple transform like Gaussian blur.
 The uncertainty for a test sample is given by the standard deviation of the logits obtained by varying the anchors.
 To obtain a scalar statistic, we compute the mean across all classes as the uncertainty score for that sample.
+We provide more details on the transformations used for corrupting the anchor, and the accuracies of our model across shifted variants in more detail in the appendix.